burtn/notebook/biology/A2/topics/Respiration/Anaerobic_Respiration.md

-Anaeroic respiration is the the process of respiration that occurs in conditions where there is an absence of oxygen.
+Anaerobic respiration is the the process of respiration that occurs in conditions where there is an absence of oxygen.
 Because of the absence of oxygen only glycolysis can take place.
 Both the link reaction and the Krebs cycle can not be carried out this is because the reduced NAD and FAD cannot be oxidised again - this means that they cannot pick up more hydrogen.
 Because of this the amount of